TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 > ### The Future Product Test
 >
 > A well-designed taxonomy should allow an independent reviewer to classify a newly introduced concept without consulting the original designers.
 If two knowledgeable reviewers consistently place a new product in different locations, the taxonomy's classification rules are ambiguous.

-# Canonical Ownership

-Every important concept should have one authoritative home.
-Consider Tokenization.
-A payment platform might discuss tokenization in:

-* Hosted Checkout
-* Mobile SDK
-* Payments API
-* Merchant Portal

-Each product implements tokenization differently.
-However, the conceptual explanation of **what tokenization is**, why it exists, and how token lifecycles work should be written once.
-Implementation-specific guidance belongs with each product.
-Conceptual guidance belongs in its canonical location.
-Separating conceptual ownership from implementation guidance reduces duplication while preserving usability.

 # Canonical Classification versus Navigation